ITP-175-FA18/syllabus/markup-languages.md

 ### Playing around with HTML

-Head back to glitch.com and create a new `hello-webpage` project, remember it'll give your project a random name.
+Head back to glitch.com and create a new `hello-webpage` project.
+Remember, it'll give your project a random name.
 You can delete the project created previously to play with terminal commands.

 1. Click `Edit this project` and you'll be taken to the Glitch editor.
-1. On the left, you'll see an index.html page, click it and it will open in the main editor pane.
+1. On the left, you'll see an index.html file, click it and it will open in the main editor pane.
 1. Add some of the tags you learned about in the Codecademy course to gain practice.
 You'll notice that glitch offers some helpful features like:
     * Autocomplete: after typing an opening `<h1>` type `</` and glitch will fill in the `h1>` for you.
+Autocomplete can save you millions of keystrokes over your lifetime.
-    * Debugging: type `<h1 my heading here</h1>` and glitch will give you a red dot on the left.
+    * Auto-Debugging: type `<h1 my heading here</h1>` and glitch will give you a red dot on the left.
 Hover over the dot for information about the error on that line.
 This example has two errors, both of which are resolved by fixing the opening h1 tag to `<h1>`.
+Auto-debugging features like this can save you many, many hours.
+It's like spellcheck for your code.

-If you have trouble writing your HTML, click the share button in the upper left and copy the `Code` link into the `#q-and-a` Slack channel.
+**If you have trouble writing your HTML, click the share button in the upper left and copy the `Code` link into the `#q-and-a` Slack channel to ask for help.**

 ## Cascading Style Sheets - CSS

 Cascading Style Sheets allow you to apply design styles to your HTML tags.

 1. Head back to codecademy and click the orange `START` button on [Codecademy's Learn CSS][3].
 Complete the first module in this course.